I’ve been trying to learn Japanese now for many years. I keep finding new materials to try out, hording all the stuff

-I only just got them, so I’m still on book one.
-But I’m amazed just how much I understand of these!
-I have practiced my Japanese a lot lately too, as well as this being my most read/watched anime/manga, my perfect input =^_^=
+I’m amazed just how much I understand of these!
+This is my most read/watched anime/manga, my perfect input =^_^=

 Though I have watched Death Note many times over, Naruto has such a huge amount of episodes it still wins in minutes by FAR!

 These are mangas I randomly picked up at Amazon!
-I don’t have the English version of any of these, not even the Chi (It’s a brand new ones! =D Not quite in the series, but its own thing)
+I don’t have the English version of any of these, except the Chi.

 I was surprised to find that none of the others had furigana!
 Only Chi did!
 Which means these are NOT meant for children O_o

-I will tackle them later, they look sweet =^_^=
+I will tackle them later, but they look sweet =^_^=

 The Batman No mans Land I picked up at my local Manga store.
 They have very few Japanese books, the others where book 2-3 of series I didn’t even like.
 I do love Batman though!
-No furigana, but somehow feels a bit easier than Japanese mangas… but still above my current level.
-Forgot to look for English version.
-I will next time I’m there.
+No furigana, so saving it for later.

 These I got recommended through a Manga thread earlier.
 They have furigana, but most of them have not been translated, and those who have are hard to find.
 I found book 1 and 2 only.
 Will be an interesting challenge to read without English companion though =)